What to Eat in Spring: An Ayurvedic Pantry Reset for Kapha Season

 06 How This Helps You Feel Better

-• Reduces food choice overwhelm.
+Reduces food choice overwhelm

-• Eases mental fatigue by aligning with natural rhythms.
+Eases mental fatigue

-• Supports digestion and clearer skin, sinuses, and mood (all Kapha-related).
+Supports digestion, skin, sinuses, and mood

-• Encourages mindful eating with fewer, more nourishing choices.
+Encourages mindful eating

-07 A Little Add-On: Breathwork for Mental Clarity
+07 A Little Add-On: Simple Breathing Practices

-Ayurveda doesn’t separate body from mind.
-As we lighten our food, it’s also helpful to clear mental fog, especially that heavy, Kapha-type fog like sluggishness or feeling stuck.
+As we lighten our food, it’s helpful to clear mental fog too.

-• Nadi Shodhana – alternate nostril breathing, to bring calm and clarity.
+Nadi Shodhana – for calm and clarity

 Final Thoughts